TheUsefulLists/UsefulMods/Performance/Performance117.md

 | [Ksyxis](https://www.curseforge.com/minecraft/mc-mods/ksyxis) | Unknown | Speeds up your world loading by not loading nearby chunks every time. | VidTu | Both | Reverse Features (1) |

 [![Home](https://i.imgur.com/zGuelkW.png)](/README.md)

+[^1]: Might work if you also use [Indium](https://modrinth.com/mod/indium).
+[^2]: AI Improvements newer versions (1.14+) don't have as much impact as the older versions have, since in newer versions of Minecraft, a lot of fixes to the AI are implemented ([Sources: Curseforge page FAQ, [Dev](https://media.discordapp.net/attachments/254806806516203520/831525756143534150/unknown.png)]).